 Living In Your Own Bubble

-Ironically, although you may look cool, doing so can also turn off any potential dating partners that’s sitting right next to you.
+Although you might think you look cool, doing so can also turn off any potential dating partner’s sitting right next to you.

 You’re isolating yourself from having a random informal chat, which can potentially lead to more serious conversations.